Hudson River Almanac October 4, 2012 - Special Edition

 Brooklyn Bridge Park, East River, Brooklyn: Lots of commercial boats traveled by during our sampling at the mouth of the East River just under the Manhattan Bridge.
 Salinity read 25.5 ppt in this saltwater strait connecting Long Island Sound and the water rushing in from the Atlantic Ocean.
 The salty water yielded three small fish to our nets - an Atlantic silverside, a young-of-the-year bluefish, and a young-of-the-year mullet - plus a small periwinkle snail.

 Aboard Schooner Pioneer, Upper New York Bay off Brooklyn: The Andries Hudde Junior High School sailed out of South Street Seaport and onto the Bay Ridge Flats, where the water was 69oF.
 At the fish station students closed their eyes and I placed a small red beard sponge or bryozoans in each hand.
 The immediate recoil when they opened their eyes was followed by incredulity that these were actual animals, not clumps of debris.
-The catch also included two porgies, several female blue crabs, a dozen button-sized mud crabs, a palm-sized windowpane flounder, and
+The catch also included two porgies, several female blue crabs, a dozen button-sized mud crabs, a palm-sized windowpane flounder, and...drumroll please...an exquisite three-inch lined seahorse, a first for Day in the Life!
+It was astounding to see this little fish curl its tail around a piece of sponge as we coasted along the Brooklyn waterfront.

 - Chris Bowser, Robert Nyman, Maggie Flanagan, Captain Richard Dorfman